QodotPlugin/qodotplugin.github.io/docs/beginner's-guide-to-qodot/applying-textures.md

 Trenchbroom reads your Godot project's textures by looking for a folder called `/textures` on the top level of your Godot project, then looking for a subfolder that groups these textures.
 The subfolder can be called anything.
 One example of this is `res://textures/group_name`, where `/group_name` can be any name to group textures with.

+Note: Both the file path and texture name cannot contain UTF-8 characters or spaces.

 ## Making a Trenchbroom game config

 A Trenchbroom game configuration (stored as a .cfg file) tells Trenchbroom about the name of your game, and where your game's project directory is.